JkellerX/restful-booker-API-Tests/README.md

 5. Copy the endpoint from the documentation: [Filter by Name Documentation](https://restful-booker.herokuapp.com/booking?firstname=sally&lastname=brown)

 ### Expected Result
-The application should return an array of objects containing unique booking identifiers.
+According to the documentation, the application should return an array of objects containing unique booking identifiers.

 ### Current Result
 The application returns empty content.